SubinSB007/SubinSB007/README.md

-# Welcome to My GitHub Profile
+# Hi, I'm Subin SB

-Hello!
-I’m Subin SB, a passionate software tester and automation engineer with a focus on creating efficient testing frameworks and ensuring software quality.
-This portfolio showcases my work in automation testing, including various projects, tools, and methodologies I've utilized.
+## Quality Assurance Engineer

 ## About Me

-I am a dedicated and detail-oriented professional with experience in automation testing and a strong foundation in software development.
-My goal is to enhance software quality and reliability through effective testing practices.
-I am proficient in several programming languages and testing tools, including Selenium, Java, and TestNG.
+As a dedicated software tester and automation engineer, I am passionate about designing and implementing efficient testing frameworks that guarantee software excellence.
+This portfolio highlights my expertise in automation testing, featuring a selection of projects, tools, and methodologies that demonstrate my commitment to delivering high-quality software solutions

 ## Projects